AER-RC/MT_CKD_H2O/README.md

 tar xvf cntnm_v3.6.tar.gz
 mv MT_CKD-3.6 cntnm

-[Not true for this version yet
+[Not true for this version yet]
 ```

 Though not necessary, the move to `cntnm` is for consistency with previous release packages and the associated documentation.

 # Building

-To build MT_CKD_H2O as a FORTRAN object, along with the example driver code, using the gfortran compiler
+To build MT_CKD_H2O as a FORTRAN object, along with the example driver code, using the gfortran compiler, type:

 ```
 cd MT_CKD/build